-The monthly statistics on producer and import price index present the average price trends in producer and import costs for different sectors and categories of goods.
-This area also includes the producer price index for services, quarterly statistics, which measure price trends in sectors that produce services.
+Monthly statistics in the producer and import price index present the average price trends in producer and import costs for different sectors and categories of goods.
+This area also includes the producer price index for services, which are quarterly statistics measuring price trends in sectors that produce services.